We'll be able to answer all of your questions and show you all the product has to offer.

 The NFORS project was developed in parallel and is linked to the Fire Community Assessment Response Evaluation System (FireCARES) Project (www.firecares.org)

 Please contact us to schedule a demo.
 You will need to provide your department's information as well as the primary POC and technical POC's information prior to the demo.
 Contact us to register for an NFORS demo via this link.

 NFORS is designed to exchanged data with virtually any other data system.

-The Analytics Module can be connected via your CAD, your RMS or other data systems or warehouses.
+The Analytics Module can be connected via your CAD, RMS, or in some cases - other data systems.

 Data flow into the NFORS system (powered by StatEngine) and analysis is immediate.
 Results are displayed on your departments customized dashboard.
 Your dashboard is then ready for your live interaction.
 You can filter and drill down into your data for operational insights.